Conclave: Pre-scrutiny

 During the pre-scrutiny, the masters of ceremonies prepare ballot papers bearing the words Eligo in Summum Pontificem ('I elect as Supreme Pontiff') and provide at least two to each cardinal elector.
 As the cardinals begin to write their votes, the secretary of the College of Cardinals, the master of papal liturgical celebrations and the masters of ceremonies exit.
 The junior cardinal deacon then closes the door.

 During the first pre-scrutiny of any given morning, the junior cardinal deacon randomly draws nine names.
 The first three cardinals so chosen become scrutineers, the second three infirmarii and the last three revisers.
 These cardinals retain their roles for the second scrutiny of the morning, if it is needed.

 If both morning scrutinies fail to produce a result, the cardinals re-take the oath to obey the rules of the conclave once they have eaten lunch and again gathered in the Sistine Chapel.
 A drawing is held to choose new scrutineers, infirmarii, and revisers, and the third scrutiny of the day is then held, immediately followed by a fourth if necessary.

 No changes in these rules were made by Benedict XVI in 2007.
-These were the rules followed, so far as is known, given the secrecy of a conclave, in electing Pope Leo XIV in May 2025.
+These were the rules followed so far as is known, given the secrecy of the conclave in electing Leo XIV in May 2025.